ChristianFox/RawDog/README.md

 ]
 ```

-Don't forget to add Arithmetic to your target dependencies:
+Don't forget to add RawDog to your target dependencies:

 ```swift
 targets: [